puppeteer/puppeteer/docs/troubleshooting.md

 By default, Docker runs a container with a `/dev/shm` shared memory space 64MB.
 This is [typically too small](https://github.com/c0b/chrome-in-docker/issues/1) for Chrome and will cause Chrome to crash when rendering large pages.
 To fix, run the container with `docker run --shm-size=1gb` to increase the size of `/dev/shm`.
-Howevers of Chrome 65, this is no longer necessary.
+Since Chrome 65, this is no longer necessary.
 Instead, launch the browser with the `--disable-dev-shm-usage` flag:

 ```js